Last updated on July 8th, 2021 at 12:08 pm

 Polignano a Mare and Monopoli are probably the most enchanting seaside towns you have ever laid eyes on.
 They are both less than 40 minutes away from Bari either by car or by public transport.

 If you google Puglia and press the Images tab, Polignano a Mare will most probably be the first result to pop up.
 Actually, it’s no wonder that Polignano a Mare is among the most photographed places in Southern Italy.
-The coastal town is utterly beatiful.
+The coastal town is utterly beautiful.
 This is why it attracts hordes of visitors, especially at weekends and public holidays.

 With a stunning Old Town perched on a dramatic limestone cliff and a fantastic beach below, Polignano a Mare and its charms will definitely make you regret you didn’t spend more time there than just a day.
 That’s how we felt for sure.

-Equally charming but with less crowds, Monopoli boasts a compact historic centre and a glorious promenade.
+Equally charming but with fewer crowds, Monopoli boasts a compact historic centre and a glorious promenade.
 Yet the ultimate highlight in this small town on the Adriatic Coast is the Old Port with its iconic blue fishing boats.

 Although Monopoli is very compact, don’t underestimate the amount of time you’ll need to enjoy it.
 Make sure you spend a full day soaking up its unique ambience and unparalleled beauty.